-PGM-340 Golf Management VI (2 credits)
+PGM-340 Golf Management VI 2 credits

 Students will learn the requirements to become a fully qualified member of the CPGA.
-This class will prepare students for the Class A CPGA entrance exam.
 Careful consideration and training will be given to ensure graduates are fully prepared to successfully seek out and secure quality positions in the golf industry.
-Practical application during study will involve participation in the APGA buying show.
+Students will gain understanding of focus and anxiety problems faced by golfers, and the mental skills needed to enhance performance.
+Practical application during study will include participation in the APGA buying show.
 Equivalent to PGM-261.

-PGM-345 Golf Management VII (2 credits)
+PGM-345 Golf Management VII 2 credits